Kronos112/SyncCore/README.md

 # SyncCore
- Now this is core for the new upcoming Factions server.
+ Now this is core for the new upcoming Factions server